 Retail Fraud in the State of Michigan

 How does the state of Michigan define retail fraud?
-Shoplifting is when an individual steals or attempts to steal property from a retail store or removes or alters price tags in anyway while in the store.
-An individual attempting to exchange merchandise with the intent to defraud the merchant falls under the definition of shoplifting.
+Shoplifting is when an individual steals or attempts to steal property from a retail store or removes or alters price tags in any way while in the store.
+An individual attempting to exchange merchandise intending to defraud the merchant falls under the definition of shoplifting.

 Mistakes and Thoughtless Errors Happen

 We have all been in stores when we are rushing or we have stressful things on our minds.
-It is not uncommon for someone to inadvertently fail to pay for an item when they are under stress or otherwise distracted.
-Although some people intentionally take an item from a store for one reason or another, other people make an honest mistake and are wrongfully accused of having the intent to defraud to the store.
-Many clients who hire LEWIS & DICKSTEIN, P.L.L.C. to defend them from retail fraud charges have no prior record and are professionally educated and employed.
+It is not uncommon for someone to inadvertently fail to pay for an item when under stress or otherwise distracted.
+Although some people intentionally take an item from a store for one reason or another, others make an honest mistake and are accused wrongfully.
+Innocent conduct can result in the perception of a person having the intent to defraud the store.
+Many clients who hire LEWIS & DICKSTEIN, P.L.L.C. to defend themselves from retail fraud charges have no prior record and are professionally educated and employed.

 Penalties for Retail Fraud in the State of Michigan

-An experienced lawyer will know how to fight for a lesser sentence than what is typical for your crime or dismissal of the retail fraud charges all together.
-At least for misdemeanor retail fraud, many times jail can be avoided; however, the collateral consequences of a retail fraud conviction can be worse than jail.
-For example, a retail fraud conviction can result in of or inability to obtain employment, damaged credit, deportation for immigrants, damage to reputation, or removal from college or post-graduate school.
+An experienced lawyer will know how to fight for a lenient sentence, an exceptional plea bargain, or dismissal of the retail fraud charges altogether.
+At least for misdemeanor retail fraud, jail can often be avoided; however, the collateral consequences of a retail fraud conviction can be worse than prison.
+For example, a retail fraud conviction can result in the inability to obtain employment, damaged credit, deportation for immigrants, damage to reputation, or removal from college or post-graduate school.
 For felony retail fraud, an experienced defense lawyer can usually help you avoid jail or prison.

-While shoplifting is not a crime that directly harms another’s well being, compared with other crimes like assault and battery or domestic violence, judges and prosecutors are concerned with the indirect harm to the community and increased prices for retail goods.
+While shoplifting is not a crime that directly harms another’s well-being, compared with other crimes like assault and battery or domestic violence, judges and prosecutors are concerned with the indirect harm to the community and increased prices for retail goods.
 In other words, retail fraud is taken seriously in the state of Michigan.
 With empathy and understanding, we do not judge our clients and instead understand the factors that may drive an individual to make a mistake or commit such a crime.
 LEWIS & DICKSTEIN, P.L.L.C. will fight tirelessly to have charges dropped or lessened.
 We are among the most aggressive and successful attorneys and one of the only teams of shoplifting lawyers in the state.
 We have helped clients avoid jail and, in many cases, convictions for retail fraud for decades.
-Contact us today by calling 248.263.6800, or fill out our contact form to let us know how we can help.